-- Since 1935, wood and cement have been the main natural raw materials in the production process, which takes place in modern facilities in Denmark with a low environmental impact.
+- Since 1935, the natural material wood and cement have been the main raw materials in the production process, which takes place in modern facilities in Denmark with a low environmental impact.

 - Troldtekt’s business strategy has been developed around the Cradle to Cradle sustainable design concept as the central element.

 The German Institut Bauen und Umwelt (IBU) has now verified and published eight environmental product declarations (EPDs) for the new Troldtekt acoustic panels based on the cement type FUTURECEM from Aalborg Portland.

 The new EPDs complement the EPDs for Troldtekt acoustic panels based on traditional cement, which were published in 2021.
 In other words, there are now 20 EPDs in all for Troldtekt acoustic panels.

 Tina Snedker Kristensen, Head of Sustainability and Communications